-- To investigate, using a hardware simulation of baseband transmission channels, the phenomenon of intersymbol interference, and to measure bit error rate (BER) due to noise - To use the eye diagram as a diagnostic tool, and to understand its limitations. - To compare the measured dependence of BER on signal-to-noise Ratio (SNR) with theoretical predictions, and explain the differences by considering how the assumptions made in the theoretical analysis compare with the real situation.
+- To use the eye diagram as a diagnostic tool, and to understand its limitations. - To compare the measured dependence of BER on signal-to-noise Ratio (SNR) with theoretical predictions, and explain the differences by considering how the assumptions made in the theoretical analysis compare with the real situation.